Twilight Zone: Rod Serling's Lost Classics: Synopsis

-Three years after the American Civil War, a university professor and former Union Army surgeon, Dr. Benjamin Ramsey (Patrick Bergin), performs an appendectomy on a patient named O'Neill, who dies seconds later.
+Three years after the American Civil War, a university professor and former Union Army surgeon, Dr. Benjamin Ramsey, performs an appendectomy on a patient named O'Neill, who dies seconds later.
 Ramsey notices a severe skull fracture O'Neill had endured twelve years earlier, one that no one could have survived.
-Ramsey travels to a mysterious island to seek answers from Dr. Jeremy Wheaton (Jack Palance), who used to experiment with tissue regeneration.
+Ramsey travels to a mysterious island to seek answers from Dr. Jeremy Wheaton, who used to experiment with tissue regeneration.
 They discuss O'Neill, and Wheaton reveals that he has found a method to revive the dead; he explains that all of the apparently living people on the island were once dead.
 Later that night, Wheaton dies himself.
 The island's inhabitants, who have become accustomed to the impermanence of death, attack Ramsey, blaming him for Wheaton's inability to overcome his own death.
 Ramsey fends off the onslaught until morning, just as the ferry to the mainland arrives.
 Before leaving, he finds a note from Wheaton's niece in which she claims she also died and was revived by her uncle.
-Ramsey decides not tell his university colleagues about Wheaton's discovery, because the natural order requires that all living things must die.
+Ramsey decides not to tell his university colleagues about Wheaton's discovery, because the natural order requires that all living things must die.